swarmnyc/SWRMViewGenerator/readme.md

 ###Use Symbols
 * The plugin works by turning individual symbols into subclassed UIViews.
 * It will loop through the sub elements of a symbol and add them to the symbol's view, style the subviews, and generate constraints.
-* **Keep symbols simple, one layer of depth**, if a symbol is becoming complex, you can probably split it up into multiple symbols.
+* **Keep symbols simple, one layer of depth**, if a symbol is becoming complex, you can probably split it up into multiple symbols and multiple views.

 ###Text Areas
 * Any piece of text in your design will be output as a UILabel.
 After exporting you can always change it to whatever you want in XCode